vitalymibm/bms-samples-android-hellotodo/README.md

 #### Access the StrongLoop backend app
 1. Open the **appRoute** URL that you copied from the Bluemix dashboard in your browser.
 You will see the web interface for the helloTodo backend.
-2. Start by following the guided experience steps that are described in the web UI. <br/>Eventually, you will try to DELETE a todo item and will discover that this action can only be complete when using the helloTodo mobile apps sample from this Github repository.The mobile backend is protected by a Mobile Client Access by default.
-Mobile Client Access is a Bluemix service that provides security and monitoring functionality for mobile backend applications.
+2. Start by following the guided experience steps that are described in the web UI. <br/>Eventually, you will try to DELETE a todo item and will discover that this action can only be complete when using the helloTodo mobile apps sample from this Github repository.The mobile backend is protected by a App ID by default.
+App ID is a Bluemix service that provides security and monitoring functionality for mobile backend applications.

 > **Tip:** Click the **View API Reference** button on web UI to see the API specs.